luxfi/LPs/LPs/lp-3009-lrc-3009-transfer-with-authorization.md

 - Time bounds prevent stale authorizations
 - Recipient-initiated variant prevents frontrunning

+## Backwards Compatibility

+This standard is fully backwards compatible with existing ERC-20 tokens.
+The authorization mechanism is additive and does not modify core transfer behavior.
+Tokens can implement this standard alongside existing transfer functions.

 ## Security Considerations

 - Replay protection via nonce tracking